 You can use pickled garlic cloves just like regular ones.
 I soak my shiitake mushrooms to dehydrate then drain and pat dry and cook them up like fresh mushrooms.

-- 4-6 ounces of cooked chicken.
-May be leftover diced or shredded or even canned
+- Cooked chicken.
+It can be leftover diced or shredded or even canned

-- 2 tablespoons cooking fat (I use Extra Virgin Olive Oil)
+- Cooking fat (I use Extra Virgin Olive Oil)

 - Salt (I use Redmond, code CASTAWAY for 20% off)